jsntv200/redant-home/_posts/2012-01-16-our-work-michelle-bridges-12wbt-build.md

 keywords: michelle bridges 12wbt
 image_small: "/assets/uploads/2012/12wbt.jpg"
 image: "/assets/uploads/2012/12wbt.jpg"
-excerpt-short: The initial build of the Michelle Bridges 12WBT project
+excerpt_short: The initial build of the Michelle Bridges 12WBT project
-excerpt-long: We've been hard at work on the <a href="http://www.12wbt.com">Michelle Bridges 12WBT</a>, a project we started on mid 2011.
+excerpt_long: We've been hard at work on the <a href="http://www.12wbt.com">Michelle Bridges 12WBT</a>, a project we started on mid 2011.
 Undertaking this work has presented us with some unique challenges to overcome.
 Find out how we did it.
 tags: []